-As you are all aware, the Midwest has been hit by a record-breaking heat wave.
-Individuals with developmental disabilities are at a higher risk for heat-related illness due to a number of factors.
-Please ensure staff are aware of the seriousness of heat-related illness and use precautions to avoid it.
+As we enter the month of July, the Division of Developmental Disabilities would like to remind everyone to be aware of the dangers that come with the intense heat of summer weather.
+Individuals with developmental disabilities are at a higher risk for heat related illness due to a number of factors.
+Please ensure staff are aware of the seriousness of heat related illness and use precautions to avoid it.

 This occurs when the body is having difficulty adequately cooling itself, but the actual body temperature has not yet elevated.
 Signs and symptoms include: